 Our Climate Control Business buys substantial quantities of copper and steel for use in manufacturing processes and our Chemical Business buys substantial quantities of anhydrous ammonia and natural gas as feedstocks generally at market prices.
-Periodically, our Climate Control Business enters into exchange-traded futures for copper and our Chemical Business enters into exchange-traded futures for natural gas, which contracts are generally accounted for on a mark-to-market basis in accordance with SFAS No. 133.
-At March 31, 2005 our purchase commitments under these contracts were for 750,000 pounds of copper through December 2005 at a weighted average cost of \$1.18 per pound (\$887,000) and a weighted average market value of \$1.46 per pound (\$1,095,000) and for 130,000 MMBtu of natural gas through May 2005 at a weighted average cost of \$6.63 per MMBtu (\$862,000) and a weighted average market value of \$7.65 per MMBtu (\$995,000).
+Periodically, our Climate Control Business enters into exchange-traded futures for copper and our Chemical Business enters into exchange-traded futures for natural gas, which contracts are generally accounted for on a mark-to-market basis.
+At March 31, 2005 our purchase commitments under these contracts were for 750,000 pounds of copper through December 2005 at a weighted average cost of \$1.18 per pound (\$887,000) and a weighted average market value of and for 130,000 MMBtu of natural gas through May 2005 at a weighted average cost of \$6.63 per MMBtu (\$862,000) and a weighted average market value of \$7.65 per MMBtu (\$995,000).